Love stinks: Corpse flower blooming at the SFSU Greenhouse

 Inside the SFSU Greenhouse

 Located just north of Hensill Hall, the SFSU Greenhouse is a modern, computer-controlled facility made up of twelve independently controlled rooms.
 These spaces allow faculty and students to grow plants under different climate conditions — from humid tropical environments to dry desert systems.
 The facility supports courses, student research projects, faculty experiments, and community engagement throughout the year.
+This rare horticultural success is a testament to the dedicated stewardship of Greenhouse Coordinator Elliot Levin.
+His expert care of the living collection ensures that sensitive species like the corpse flower thrive, providing a unique resource for the entire SFSU community.

 The greenhouse includes three primary collections rooms: